Teaching Resources Hub

 Professional Development Opportunities for Educators

 ACTFL Resources—ACTFL is offering access to a variety of resources for language educators.

 College Board Professional Learning Webinar Series—College Board is offering a series of complimentary webinars for K–12 Chinese teachers and school administrators, including a new session on the timely topic of “Online Teaching Strategies and Tools,” as many teachers work quickly to adapt their teaching to remote and virtual settings.

 Chinese Language Association of Secondary-Elementary Schools Webinar Series—CLASS has been providing a series of “First-Aid Kits for Remote Teaching” on trending topics through webinars to help teachers succeed in this challenging time.
 These webinars cover tools and tips for online learning, new approaches toward rethinking remote teaching, as well as new changes to Advanced Placement testing, etc.

-2020 Virtual Teachers Workshop—Asia Society Northern California and the 1990 Institute will offer a free teachers workshop from Friday, July 31 through Saturday, August 1.
-The theme of the workshop will be Technology & Humanity, featuring contemporary China and Asia for K–12 grade classrooms.
+2020 Virtual Teachers Workshop—Asia Society Northern California and the 1990 Institute offered a free teachers workshop from Friday, July 31 through Saturday, August 1.
+The theme of the workshop is Technology & Humanity, featuring contemporary China and Asia for K–12 grade classrooms.
 Featuring Clayton Dube, Tom Gold, Dr. Anthony Jackson, Francis Lee, Heather Evans, Jonas Edman, and Christopher M. Livaccari.

 NYU Project Developing Chinese Language Teachers—NYU Project DCLT has shared a series of stories with unit plans for teachers who are seeking inspiration for their online teaching.

 Thoughts on Teaching Chinese Online during COVID-19—Ping Wu, a Chinese teacher at Columbus School for Girls in Columbus, Ohio, understands that no one-sized online lesson plan will fit everyone's needs.
 A veteran educator, she offers a detailed outline of Essential Questions, Content, Instructional Activities, and Expectations/Ground Rules for your approach to remote teaching.